vmware-tanzu/velero/site/content/docs/main/contributions/tencent-config.md

 After the installation command is complete, wait for the velero and restic workloads to be ready to see if the configured storage location is available.

-Executing the 'velero backup-location get' command to view the storage location status and display "Avaliable" indicates that access to Tencent Cloud COS is OK, as shown in the following image:
+Executing the 'velero backup-location get' command to view the storage location status and display "Available" indicates that access to Tencent Cloud COS is OK, as shown in the following image:

 {{< figure src="https://main.qcloudimg.com/raw/69194157ccd5e377d1e7d914fd8c0336.png" width="100%">}}